d-lynch95/Portfolio-Project4/README.md

 - I was having an issue as the slug was showing  on the form and accepting user input instead of autopopulating.
 I fixed this using a hiddenwidget which i found from the [DjangoProjects](https://docs.djangoproject.com/en/4.2/ref/forms/widgets/) website.

 - I was having an issue with the user input field on the forms.
 This field was providing a drop down menu with all of the different registered users.
-I corrected this by using a created_by override which I found in the [DjangoProjects](https://docs.djangoproject.com/en/4.2/topics/class-based-views/generic-editing/)
+I corrected this by removing the user input field from the form entirely.
+I then assigned the user in the form.is_valid section.

 ### User Testing